stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/05_import_miniseed_data.md

 To work with timeseris data file, the root directories containing the data files need to be configured.
 These root directories are named waveform directories.
 This has to be done to cope with eventual changes of the root directory names (e.g. when moving the data files to another filesystem or when working with remote data directories, where the name of the mount points might change).

 The default waveclient is a database client which works with data files available on the local filesystem.
 The database client indexes the data files by importing the header data into the psysmon database.
 The filepaths are stored as paths relative to the waveform directory from which the data was imported.

+## Reopen a project
+At this point I introduce the opening of an existing psysmon project.
+If open, close the psysmon main window by clicking the menu entry `File->Exit`.
+Restart psysmon to reopen the psysmon main window.
+To open an existing psysmon project one can click the menu entry `File->Open project` and navigate to the desired psysmon project file (file ending ppr), or one can select a recently opened project file in the submenu `File->Open recent`.
+The psysmon project file is located in the project directory created during project creation (see section [Project creation][chap-project-directory]).

+{% include insert_image.html key="open-recent-project" %}

+A dialog asking for the user and password will open.
+Enter the database user name and the related password that was used when [setting up the database][chap-setting-up-the-database].
+Click the `OK` button.
+The psysmon project will be loaded in the psysmon main window.

 ## Configure the data source